HuseyinOzgur-Github/Random-number-generation-using-boson-sampling---ORCA-Computing/README.md

+Pitch Presenter: Esra Yeniaras

+ABOUT OUR SOLUTION:
 In this repository we implemented a random number generator using boson sampling.
-We run the code in qbraid platform and in the Jupyter notebook platform.
-Run time measurements is also calculated by the code provided.
+We run the code in Qbraid platform and in the Jupyter notebook platform.
+Run time measurements is also calculated by the code.
+We compare the run-times results.